garrandall/popular-music-data/tracks/shake-it-well-the-dramatics.md

 Shake it well
 Oh, you move me

-Ooh, let your body
+Oh, let your body
-Ooh, get real nimble
+Oh, get real nimble
 Then you'll soon feel swell
 I swear you will, I swear